As an alternative, Currency Brokers are specialists in the foreign exchange industry and can save you between 3-5% on your conversion.

 They all charge no fixed fees per transfer, have excellent customer reviews, and are amongst the best known in their domain.

-Additionally, they offer competitive rates for large transfers, and great customer reviews.
+Additionally, they offer competitive rates for large transfers, and have great customer reviews.
 Here is a snapshot of my Currencies Direct review:

 What is a Currency Broker?